Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - Advance Payment: £15 if paid in advance or on the same day.

-- Delayed Payment: £17.50 if paid up to midnight on the third day after travel.
+- Delayed Payment: £17.50 if paid up to midnight on the third day after the travel date.

 - Payment Methods: Payment can be made online via Auto Pay, Transport for London's Pay to Drive in London app, or by telephone.